particle-iot/docs/src/content/faq/pricing/general-questions.md

 ### What about 3rd Party SIMs?
-While we encourage you to use Particle SIM cards with your cellular devices, there may be cases when you need to use a different SIM.
-The most common reason for doing this is to get cellular coverage in an area where Particle SIMs do not cover.
+While we encourage you to use Particle SIM cards with your cellular devices, there may be cases when you want to use a different SIM.

 As a courtesy, we will wave Device Cloud fees for **up to 100 cellular devices** that use non-Particle SIM cards.
 However, we do not support